 - When you harvest, lay them on a board in the sun to dry and ‘cure’ before storing.

-- Avoid nitrogen-rich soils with low potassium levels, and do not overcrowd plants as these can worsen rust infections.
+To best protect against garlic diseases and rust, avoid nitrogen-rich soils with low potassium levels.
+It also helps not to overcrowd plants, as this can worsen rust infections.

 Germidour French Garlic (soft-necked): plant 1 inch deep, 4 inches apart; keep soil moist during growing season; remove weeds.
 Mid-summer leaves will start to die down.
 Lift the garlic from the soil and leave on the surface to ripen for a few days.
 When dry, store in a light, dry & airy position.
 Said to have a mild flavour, with violet cloves.
 Planted Saturday 9 November 2019 (a drizzly day).